Skip to main content Skip to search Skip to main navigation

 1. The right highchair for your needs

 Not all high chairs are the same – and this becomes particularly noticeable when your child starts eating regularly at the family table.
-Seat height, harness system, material, adjustability and accessories can vary greatly.
+Seat height, harness system, materials, adjustability and accessories can vary greatly.
 Depending on how old your child is, the size of your dining table or how much space you have in the kitchen, a different model will suit you better.
 A popular classic is the IKEA ANTILOP highchair, which can be perfectly adapted to the needs of babies and toddlers with just a few simple tweaks.

 Go to the ‘ highchair’ comparison